Research and development – R&D

 A portion of the funds that we allocate to research infrastructures goes to various memberships in large international research facilities, such as the particle physics laboratory European Organization for Nuclear Research (CERN), and the neutron-scattering facility European Spallation Source (ESS), which is currently under construction in Lund, Sweden.

-We give grants to research infrastructures via our calls, amounting to as much as 50 per cent of the total budget.
-Large national research infrastructures, such as the Swedish National Infrastructure for Computing (SNIC) and the MAX IV next-generation synchrotron radiation facility require a larger collaboration effort on funding.
+We allocate funding to research infrastructure via our calls for up to 50 per cent of the overall budget.
+Really large national research infrastructures, such as MAX IV next-generation synchrotron radiation facility the synchrotron light facilitylaboratory MAX IV, sometimes require a larger collaboration effort on funding.
 Additional partners are then involved.

 PublISHED ON